UTS Australian Football Club

-The University of Technology Australian Football Club (mostly known as the UTS Australian Football Club), nicknamed as The Bats, is an Australian rules football club based in the eastern suburbs of Sydney.
-It competes in various Sydney AFL competitions, fielding 5 senior men's sides in the Premier Division, Premier Division Reserves, Division One, Division Three and Under 19s Division One competitions, and 3 senior women's sides in the Premier Division, Division One and Division Three competitions.
+The University of Technology Australian Football Club (mostly known as the UTS Australian Football Club), nicknamed as the Bats (and the women's team formerly known as the Shamrocks), is an Australian rules football club based in the eastern suburbs of Sydney.
+It competes in the AFL Sydney.

-The club plays its home games at Trumper Park Oval in Paddington, New South Wales and at Waverley Oval in Bondi, New South Wales.
-It trains at Trumper Park Oval in Paddington and Bat and Ball Oval in Moore Park, New South Wales.
 The club is affiliated with the University of Technology, Sydney.

+The Bats play their home games at Trumper Park Oval in Paddington, New South Wales, and at Waverley Oval in Bondi, New South Wales.
+They train at Trumper Park Oval in Paddington and Bat and Ball Oval in Moore Park, New South Wales.